Addiction and Relationships

 The focus then of a person in recovery has to be in part, on their relationships.
 Propagating healthy loving relationships, is what has given the Harvard study group members the best rewards.

-Please feel free to share and comment on this post and if you would like more information about Treatment Link, contact me here
+Please feel free to share and comment on this post and if you would like more information about Treatment Link, or would like us to help, contact me here